Makes: 1 cup

 Learn how to knead dough without a mixer—watch this short video from the test kitchen of Cuisine at Home magazine.
 Watch the technique in action and hear essential tips ...

-Learn how to carve a bone-in ham with this short technique video from the test kitchen of Cuisine at Home magazine.
-We quickly walk you through the process, step by ...
+Watch and learn how to carve a bone-in ham with this short technique video and you'll be ready for the next holiday gathering.
+We quickly walk you through the ...

 Table of Contents